 Everyone is repulsed by Elphaba and appalled by her recent mutinous behaviour.
 Despite Glinda’s pleas for them to empathise, the Ozians cannot understand how Glinda could have once been friends with such a wicked witch.
 The rest of the musical is an extended flashback following Glinda and Elphaba from when they met as students at Shiz University, right up until the present day.

 Teenage girls are clearly a target audience.
-The trials of friendship, insecurities concerning looks and the subsequent makeovers, along with youthful crushes will strike a chord with many young women.
-Still, finding yourself; remaining true to your beliefs and standing up against the majority — not to mention fighting racism and prejudice and protecting freedom of speech — are themes that any theatregoer will identify with.
+The trials of friendship, youthful crushes and insecurities concerning looks will strike a chord with many young women.
+Still, finding yourself, remaining true to your beliefs, and standing up against the majority – not to mention fighting racism and prejudice and protecting freedom of speech – are themes that any theatregoer will be able to identify with.

 As you would expect from a landmark musical, there is plenty of wizardry with lighting.
 Flying is used throughout, which never fails to impress.
 Still, all the smoke and mirrors would be meaningless without the stellar performances from the cast.
 The leads belt out their power ballads, vocalizing their trials and tribulations in spine-tingling songs, including the monumental Defying Gravity.
 Notably, there is not a single dud musical number in the show.

 My advice is to “rejoicify” in the quirky word play.
-Wicked has some hilarious lyrics and amusing one liners which incorporate just the right number of references to other musicals (including The Wizard of Oz).
+Wicked has some hilarious lyrics and a vast array of amusing one-liners.
+The script also incorporates a number of references to other musicals (including The Wizard of Oz).

-George Ure as the eager Munchkin, Boq, is brilliant, as is Liam Doyle as the cavalier, suave Fiyero (a prince who captures the hearts of both Glinda and Elphaba when he arrives on campus).
+George Ure as the eager Munchkin, Boq, is brilliant.
+And so is Liam Doyle as the cavalier, suave Fiyero (a prince who captures the hearts of both Glinda and Elphaba when he arrives on campus).

-I guarantee you will be green with envy if you do not conjure up tickets for the show.
+I guarantee you will be green with envy if you don’t conjure up tickets for the show.